zhangliang-hkustgz/zhangliang-hkustgz.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Research Fellow at HEC Paris, France, working with <a href="https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/LI-Xitong"> Prof. Xitong Li </a>.
+I am an incoming Assistant Professor at the FinTech Thrust, HKUST (GZ).
+Currently, I am an Associate Research Fellow at HEC Paris, France, working with <a href="https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/LI-Xitong"> Prof. Xitong Li </a>.
 I also worked closely with <a href="https://foster.uw.edu/faculty-research/directory/yong-tan/"> Prof. Yong Tan </a> from University of Washington and <a href="https://semen.buaa.edu.cn/Faculty/Information_Systems/WU_Junjie/Profile.htm"> Prof. Junjie Wu </a> from Beihang University.
 I received my Ph.D degree in Computer Science from Nanyang Technological University (NTU), supervised by <a href="https://personal.ntu.edu.sg/c.long/"> Prof. Cheng Long </a>.
-I received my Master's and Bachelor's degrees in Information System from Beihang University (BUAA).

 My primary research interests are in the data mining, graph neural network, large language model, and applied AI (with a focus on developing effective ML methods to solve practical business and society problems).
 My primary research methods include deep learning, field and laboratory experiments.

 I am always open to research collaborations.
 Please feel free to drop me an email if you are interested.